SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 To apply a Layout, select Layout Contents from the Layout list on the bottom of the screen and drag and drop to the screen.

-PropertyWindow
+Property Window
 -------------------------------

 <img src="image/Prop_Down.png" alt="image" width="188" />

-The Property Window shows the selected Contents, Display, ContentsID and other properties.
+The Property Window shows selected Contents, Display, ContentsID and other properties.
 Property allows you to edit items other than ID and set coordinates as well as the stacking order (Z-index).
 You can also download the selected Contents from the Download Button located on the bottom of the Property Window.

 Working with Video Content
 -------------------------------

-### Working with Video Content

 In addition to regular content control, by selecting video content while using a Controller connected to video data, you can view control (commands) pertaining to motion.